 Question: Does the watch come with a warranty?

-Answer: Apple provide 90 Days support along with a 12 month warranty.
+Answer: Apple provides 90 Days support along with a 12-month warranty.
 The warranty can be extended with AppleCare+ which provides up to 2 years warranty and 2 incidents of accidental damage cover but is subject to a minimum fee.

 Question: Is the watch a good fitness tracker?

 Answer: Yes, the watch uses the GPS on the iPhone to record routes and is also equipped with an accelerometer which tracks steps.
 Activity displays your daily progress towards exercise goals.
 Workout shows more detailed info for time and calories burnt and tracking pace during a fitness session.

 Overall, The Apple Watch is a wonderfully designed addition to the apple family.
 Its certainly one of the best smartwatches that I’ve tested and is a great companion for the iPhone.
 Although the watch doesn’t work independently of the iPhone, it has many similar features and has eliminated the need to constantly look at it.
 Just like all Apple devices, its ground-breaking, stylish and one of my favourites.